benchmark-subsetting/cere/doc/cere-instrument.1.md

   * `--invocation INVOCATION`:
     Selects the invocation to instrument.
 By default, all invocations are instrumented.

+  * `--omp-num-threads OMP_ NUM_THREAD`:
+    If PCERE is enabled, selects the number of OpenMP threads during instrumentation execution.
+If this argument is not specified, PCERE runs the application with the system default parameters.

   * `--norun`:
     Builds the instrumented binary but does not run it automatically.